M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

    - User credentials are securely transmitted to the backend
    - Backend verifies credentials with Firebase Authentication
    - Firebase handles proper password hashing and security
-   - Authentication tokens are returned to the client for subsequent requests
+   - Authentication tokens are set as secure HTTP-only cookies
+   - Subsequent requests automatically include the cookie

-3. **Token Handling**:
+3. **Cookie Security**:
-   - Store tokens securely on the client (preferably in memory or secure storage)
-   - Never store tokens in localStorage or cookies without proper security measures
-   - Include the token in the Authorization header for all authenticated requests
-   - Handle token expiration by implementing proper refresh mechanisms
+   - Tokens are stored in secure, HttpOnly cookies that can't be accessed by JavaScript
+   - Cookies use SameSite=Strict to prevent CSRF attacks
+   - Frontend doesn't need to manually store or send tokens
+   - Cookies are automatically cleared on logout
-   - Tokens are valid for 5 days for all signed-in users
+   - Cookies expire after 5 days for all signed-in users

 ### Protected Resources

 The following resources require authentication:

 - **Fare Estimation**: Protected to ensure only authenticated users can get fare estimates
-- **Bookings**: All booking operations require authentication, with admin-specific operations having additional role verification
+- **Bookings**: All booking operations require authentication
-- **User Management**: Admin privilege management endpoints are protected with admin role verification
 - **Detailed Health Status**: Only authenticated users can view detailed system health information

 ## Base URL